Data Science Internships Overview

 Overview

 We are looking for PhD students working in a quantitative discipline but with an interest in applying their knowledge and gaining experience of creating solutions for the NHS.
-Both student and university will be funded during the duration of the internship covering between three and six months.
+The student will be funded funding can’t be offered in 2026 and interns will have to be self-funded from their current PhD funding body during the duration of the internship covering between three and five months.

 Our aim is to continually build on previous learning whilst having an avenue for including the latest research and approaches.
 Where possible we will work in an open and transparent way ensuring that learning is shared and insights made available for others to reproduce.
 At the end of the project the applicant will submit a final report suitable for publication in open literature, and presentations to NHS England on their results including their experience of the project.
 The nature of the output will depend on the specific project.